Is Peanut Butter Good for Acid Reflux?

 Protocol Ratings

-Acid Reflux GREEN
+Peanut Butter and Acid Reflux

 Natural peanut butter in moderation is generally tolerated.
 Its fat content is mostly unsaturated, which is less likely to delay gastric emptying than saturated fats.
 Avoid varieties with added sugar.